BioBoost/course-object-oriented-programming-with-cpp/old-docs/04-basics-of-classes/challenges.md

 ## Chapter 04 - Basics of Classes - Challenges

+This is a good exercise for static methods
 ### Prime Checker

 Below is some code that needs a serious refactor.
 Refactor the code to make use of a class `PrimeChecker`.
 Also refactor the code formatting.